Endre Tot

-Endre Tot (Endre Tót) born in Sümeg, Hungary, 1937 is a Hungarian artist who lives and works in Cologne, Germany.
+Endre Tot (Endre Tót) born in Sümeg, Hungary, 1937 is a Hungarian artist who lives and works in Berlin, Germany.

 Tot participated in the Fluxus movement and is well known for his Mail art projects, the use of xerox copies and usage of rubber stamps with clear conceptual text declarations.
 In some of them Tot declares: "We are glad if we are happy".
 In 1999 he shows "Who's Afraid of Nothing?
 Absent images" at Museum Ludwig, Cologne, a continuation of a project called "Nothing is not nothing".

 The 1960s – Experiments in Informel

 He studied at the Mural Department of the Hungarian College of Arts and Crafts from 1959 till 1965.
 He started to make informal paintings, an absolute novelty in Hungary, in the early '60s followed shortly by collages and works executed in the spirit of Pop Art and Minimal Art.
 He became attached in the mid-'60s to a leading but neglected Avant-Garde painter, Dezső Korniss who highly appreciated his pioneering informel ventures.
 In 1968 and 1969 he joined his young Neo-Avant-Garde colleagues named collectively the Iparterv Group of Artists at two scandalous exhibitions heavily criticised by officialdom.
 A retrospective of his early works was staged at the Budapest Kiscelli Museum in 1989, his early pencil and ink drawings were shown at Székesfehérvár's King Stephen Museum in 2003, while a comprehensive exhibition of his early works entitled "Early Works – from painted to unpainted pictures" at the Szombathely Gallery in 2004 presented most of his important works executed before his "My Unpainted Canvasses" (1970).
 After the political turn of 1989–1990 many of his major works executed back in the '60s were acquired by important Hungarian museums.